OverPoweredDev/Line-Encoding-Plotter/README.md

 # Signal Plotter

 It's just a simple Python program that uses tkinter and turtle to plot digital Signals in simple encodings like RZ, NRZ-L, NRZ-I, Manchester and Differential Manchester

-Made it because in true CSE Student fashion, I decided to automate a 2-min homework assignment which took an hour to make
+Made it because in true CSE Student fashion, I decided to automate in an hour what would've been a 2 minute homework assignment

-##### Example
+#### Example

 Input is given as